 There are lots of things to marinate tofu in but, to maximize flavor, you can always follow one approach for good results: water out, marinade in.
-If you don’t get out all of the moisture in the tofu, two things happen: the marinade can’t get all up in there, and the marinade gets all watered down.
-Don’t do this to tofu … cut it, then towel press it!
-Be like Tofu B.
+If you don’t get out all of the moisture in the tofu, two things happen: the marinade can’t get into all of the tofu’s nooks and crannies and the marinade gets all watered down.
+Then your tofu won’t be as delicious and flavorful as it can be!

-Serve it with rice or noodles (or even mashed potatoes!) and a little vegan kimchi for some funky crunch on the side for a super fast+delicious weeknight dinner!Print
+I serve this crispy tofu with rice or noodles (or even mashed potatoes!) and a little vegan kimchi for some funky crunch on the side.
+It’s a super fast and delicious weeknight dinner that smells heavenly and tastes even better.Print

 for the marinade + tofu